Pfadi-Zentrum-St-Gallen/MiData-M365-Contact-Sync/README.md

 A service to sync **ScoutCH hitobito_pbs** members as contacts to Microsoft 365 (M365) and automate camp-based distribution groups.
 Uses Microsoft Graph API with security-first design.

+> **ℹ️ Info:**
+> Active Development happens in Alpha-1 Branche, if you want to see current development State!

 ---

 ## Planned Feature set